1activegeek/docker-airconnect/README.md

 If you perform any realtime testing, it is suggested to completely restart the container after testing to be sure there are no incompatibilities that arise with running it in daemon mode while also running it interactively.

 # Changelog
+**2022-01-03:** Fixed the multi-arch builds with the new setup on GH actions, migrated to single unified Dockerfile deployment<br>
-2021-12-12: Modified the builder to use the docker buildx GH actions, and manifest to be just the single tag.
+**2021-12-12:** Modified the builder to use the docker buildx GH actions, and manifest to be just the single tag.
 Additionally the Binary pull has been moved from startup script, to the actual dockerfile.
 This results in the images being a point-in-time version of the current airconnect binaries vs always running the latest. `kill` function introduced for the AIRUPNP_VAR/AIRCAST_VAR variables which will stop the appropriate service from running (in case you are not using it).

 <p>
 <p>